How does the short-stem prosthesis differ from a classical hip prosthesis?

 In summary, the short-stem prosthesis has prevailed because:

-- Bone-preserving and thus future-proof is
+- Bone-conserving and therefore future-proof

-- Natural movement enabled
+- Natural mobility enables

-- Rapid rehabilitation supported
+- Rapid rehabilitation supports

-- Best options for later revisions offered
+- Best options for later revisions offers

-- Ideal combination with modern, minimally invasive approaches represents
+- Ideal combination represents with modern, minimally invasive approaches

 Thus, the short-stem prosthesis exactly fulfills what many hip patients desire: a durable, stable, and at the same time body-friendly solution that enables an active life.